dracolim/IS442-Quantum/README.md

 #### Updating an Account
 <ins>Steps to update an account<ins> <br>
 <ins>Example given is for updating Vendor account, but the steps apply to all 3 types of accounts<ins> <br>
-1. At <code>Approver_accounts.html</code>, under a particular account, Approver can click on the update button (represented by a paper & pen icon) associated to the account to update account information. <br>
+1. At <code>Approver_accounts.html</code>, under a particular account, Approver can click on the update button (represented by a document & pen icon) associated to the account to update account information. <br>
 2. After clicking, a modal will appear that will allow the Approver to edit the necessary details to update the account. <br>
 3. After filling in the information, the Approver can click on the blue Save button that's located at the bottom of the modal. <br>
 4. If no fields are left empty and all fields are valid, the account is now successfully updated.